Anthony9811/AutomationExercise_SeleniumTests/README.md

 2. **Input Invalid Data**: Enter a non-existent or incorrect email address and/or password.
 3. **Attempt Login**: Click the 'Login' button.
 4. **Error Verification**: Assert that the expected login error message is displayed.

+### ✅ Test Case 5: Existing Email Registration
+- **Goal**: Verify that a new user account cannot be created using an email address that is already registered in the system, and that an appropriate error message is displayed to the user.
+- **Concepts**: Validate the negative user registration scenario by attempting to sign up with an email address that is already registered in the system.
+The test asserts that the correct error message "Email Address already exist!" is displayed.

+**Flow**:
+1. **Navigate & Signup**: Go to the home page, click on 'Signup / Login', and verify that 'New User Signup!' is visible.
+2. **Input Existing Data**: Enter a name and an email address that is already registered with an existing account.
+3. **Attempt Signup**: Click the 'Signup' button.
+4. **Error Verification**: Assert that the expected error message is displayed on the page.